-The integrity of Colombia’s second largest of two TV networks is at stake amid ongoing accusations of ties to paramilitary groups and alleged bias in reporting on ongoing peace talks.
+The integrity of Colombia’s second largest of two TV networks is at stake amid ongoing accusations of its parent company’s ties to paramilitary groups.

-The network most critical about ongoing peace talks with the far-left FARC is accused of falsely portraying the leader of far-right paramilitary group AUC as “the leader of the fight against subversion” while sister company Postobon is accused of delivering free beverages to paramilitary fighters.
+The network that has been most critical about ongoing peace talks with the far-left FARC is accused of falsely portraying the leader of far-right paramilitary group AUC as “the leader of the fight against subversion” while sister company Postobon is accused of delivering free beverages to paramilitary fighters.

 The accusations implicate evening news director Claudia Gurisatti, one of the most senior and iconic faces of the network and Colombian TV in general.

 The network news program reaches millions of Colombians each day and Gurisatti’s news program influences the public opinion immensely.

 This has become critical because there appears to be a conflict of interest that could compromise the integrity of RCN News and its director when in comes to a peace deal with the FARC.

 A peace deal with the guerrillas could mean an impulse for investigations on numerous accusations of alleged ties between Postobon and the paramilitary death squads and RCN’s “complacency” in regards to paramilitary war crimes.